barry2d/dicksone2/README.md

 # dicksone2
-to access download and unzip or extract the bookshop folder both backend and frontend depend on each other front end was written in python, while backend was written in java/html
+to access download and unzip or extract the bookshop folder both backend and frontend depend on each other front end was written in python, while backend was written in html

 follow these steps to run the program: